aws/aws-cdk/packages/aws-cdk-docs/src/l1-vs-l2.rst

 Library constructs encapsulate the details of working with these AWS resources.
-For example, to subscribe a queue to a topic, call the :py:meth:`@aws-cdk/sns.Topic.subscribeQueue` method with a queue object as the second argument:
+For example, to subscribe a queue to a topic, call the :py:meth:`_aws-cdk_sns.Topic.subscribeQueue` method with a queue object as the second argument:

 .. code-block:: js